 There's also the problem that film and theater are very different media (as are television and film) and there are important differences that don't always translate well:

 - Film can zoom in and pan out to control the audience's focus.
 Theatre controls this with dialogue and blocking (how actors and props are positioned).
 No less a luminary than Stephen Sondheim has said that one reason why it's hard to adapt a stage musical to film is that in film a close-up can tell you everything that a song can — so why bother with the song?

-- Film is image driven, where theater is dialogue driven.
+- Film is image-driven, whereas theater is dialogue-driven.
 Film can have little or no dialogue and tell the story with pictures; theater can have very little physical movement and tell the story with verbal images.

-- Theater can be effective with very sparse or abstract sets, movies demand detailed and authentic backgrounds.
+- Theater is more artificial and can be effective with very sparse or abstract sets, while film is more naturalistic and demands detailed and authentic backgrounds.

 However, film and theater have one thing in common: you get 90 minutes of butt time, and if you run longer than that, you'd BETTER be good.